nucleome/sessions/README.md

 # How to submit your sessions

 ## Prepare a folder
 You need to prepare a folder that contains all the information to build a session.
-The name of the folder should be named in the pattern <session name>_<github id}.
 We highly recommend using underscore whenever space is used.
-If this is the first time you submit this session, you should also name this folder with a name that does not exist in the current session list.
 You can view the current session list at [https://github.com/nucleome/sessions/tree/main/4DN](https://github.com/nucleome/sessions/tree/main/4DN).
 Each submitter has a folder named by his/her GitHub id.
 All his/her sessions folder is in this folder.
-A folder with the name of the existing folder in the repo will overwrite the existing session.
+A folder with the name of an existing folder in the submitter's folder will overwrite (i.e., update) the existing session.

 ## Prepare session data
 Inside this folder, you need to prepare four files.